TeslaNeuro/Phase-Synchronizer/README.md

 - **Commercial Use**: To use this project for commercial purposes, please contact the author at [arshiakeshvariasl@gmail.com] to obtain full permission rights and discuss licensing terms.

 See the [LICENSE](./LICENSE) file for full licensing details.

+## Additional Notes
+Should you want to use/modify/edit/reference/get creative inspiration from it for commercial, corporate and company needs you must gain full permission of usage and discuss licensing from myself.
+Otherwise, Feel free to play around with the code to make it custom to your own requirements.

+Code can be improved for better error handling or detection !
+You are welcome to contact me should you have any general and technical questions.